-Probiotic therapy may also prove helpful with Crohn’s disease and irritable bowel syndrome.
+Probiotic therapy may also prove helpful in Crohn’s disease and irritable bowel syndrome.
 Even though clinical trial results are mixed, several smaller studies suggest that certain probiotics can help maintain remission of ulcerative colitis and prevent relapse of Crohn’s disease and the recurrence of pouchitis (a complication of surgery to treat ulcerative colitis).
-Because these disorders are so frustrating and difficult to treat, many patient’s are trying probiotics.
+Because these disorders are so frustrating and difficult to treat, many patients are trying probiotics.
 Of course, more research will help to find out which strains work best for what conditions.
-Diarrhea is another illness in which controlled trials have shown that Lactobacillus GG can shorten the course in infants and children and can reduce diarrhea brought on by antibiotic use by 60%.
+Diarrhea is another illness in which controlled trials have shown that Lactobacillus GG can shorten the course in infants and children and reduce diarrhea brought on by antibiotic use by 60%.

 It is also interesting to note that probiotics are beneficial in maintaining urogenital health.
 The vagina is a finely balanced ecosystem – somewhat like the digestive tract.
 Dominant Lactobacilli strains normally make it too acidic for harmful microorganisms to survive.
 However, as most women know, the system is easily thrown out of balance by using antibiotics, spermicides, and birth control pills.
 Thus the use of probiotics that restore microflora balance possibly provide help for these common female urogenital concerns such as bacterial vaginosis, yeast infection, and urinary tract infection.